ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/aws-eks.markdown

-# Kubernetes : Azure AKS
+# Kubernetes : AWS EKS

-In this walkthrough, we will setup a Kubernetes RavenDB cluster in AKS.
+In this walkthrough, we will setup a Kubernetes RavenDB cluster in EKS.
 The guide assumes prior knowledge of basic Kubernetes concepts.
 For more information please refer to the Kubernetes [official documentation](https://kubernetes.io/docs/home/).

 ## Setting Up the Environment

-Follow the [Quickstart Guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough), up to the point where you have installed Azure Cli and Kubectl and you have a running 3-node cluster.
+Follow the [Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), up to the point where you have installed the AWS Cli and Kubectl and you have a running 3-node cluster.
+You should complete the prerequisites, Step 1: Create Your Amazon EKS Cluster, Step 2: Configure kubectl for Amazon EKS, and Step 3: Launch and Configure Amazon EKS Worker Nodes.

+It is important to wait until each step is completed.
+For example, don't launch worker nodes until the cluster in is the ACTIVE state.

 In this guide, we create a 3-node Stnadard Cluster with the most basic default settings.

 {CODE-BLOCK:bash}
-az aks create --resource-group RavenDBResourceGroup --name RavenDBCluster --node-count 3 --enable-addons monitoring --generate-ssh-keys --node-vm-size Standard_B2s
+aws eks create-cluster --name RavenDBCluster --role-arn arn:aws:iam::xxxxxxxxxxxx:role/eksServiceRole --resources-vpc-config subnetIds=subnet-0288eed287111aeb2,subnet-04dda7c6e45e6b84d,subnet-0fcfc595512851aa8,securityGroupIds=sg-03945782faf884513
 {CODE-BLOCK/}

-When the cluster is ready (can take a few minutes), run the following command to authenticate with it:
+Your cluster is ready when you run the following command and get 3 nodes in the READY state.

 {CODE-BLOCK:bash}
-az aks get-credentials --resource-group RavenDBResourceGroup --name RavenDBCluster {CODE-BLOCK/}
+kubectl get node
+{CODE-BLOCK/}

 ## Deploying secrets